Louisville Breakout Sessions

 Participants will attend a variety of interactive breakout sessions.
 These breakouts will be delivered by various local women that represent a variety of careers and personal choices.
 These women are experts on issues that high school girls are currently facing.
 The sessions will teach important skills needed to be successful in the workforce and ways to develop their leadership potential.

-A panel of college admissions professionals will share their expertise to help you on your journey from high school to college.
+D. The Real Deal on College Prep: A panel of college admissions professionals will share their expertise to help you on your journey from high school to college.

-The percentage of women in STEM related careers is lower compared to men in the same fields.
+F. Careers in STEM: The percentage of women in STEM related careers is lower compared to men in the same fields.
 Choosing a career in STEM does not mean you have to sit behind a desk solving equations all day.
 Come hear from a panel of successful women with very different backgrounds tell of their career journey and get insight into the possibilities of careers in STEM related fields.

 Have questions?
 Contact us!

 YWL Conference Manager